Riemannian MeanFlow: Introduction

 \paragraph{Contributions.} To address this gap, we present Riemannian MeanFlow (\method{}), a framework for few-step generation on Riemannian manifolds.
-Our contributions are: \begin{enumerate}[leftmargin=*] \item \textbf{Riemannian MeanFlow identities:} We derive three equivalent and \textit{complete} characterizations of the manifold average velocity, each with a distinct training objective: Eulerian, Lagrangian, and semigroup.
-We find that differential objectives (Eulerian, Lagrangian) can exhibit high variance due to differential terms related to manifold curvature in the regression targets, while the algebraic semigroup objective avoids this and provides more stable optimization in high dimensions. \item \textbf{Scalable parameterization:} We propose $x_1$-prediction for manifold flow maps, where the network predicts a manifold-valued endpoint rather than a tangent vector.
+Our contributions are: \begin{enumerate}[leftmargin=*] \item \textbf{Riemannian MeanFlow identities and objectives:} We derive Riemannian generalizations of the Euclidean flow map identities~\citep{boffi2025build}, obtaining theoretically equivalent characterizations (Eulerian, Lagrangian, and semigroup); we note that \citet{davis2025generalised} independently derived analogous characterizations.
+Crucially, our formulation allows for a different placement of the stop-gradient operator, which completely eliminates the need to evaluate higher-order derivatives in the training objectives.
+This distinction has significant implications for scalability: it reduces memory usage by nearly 2× and enables more stable training in high-dimensional settings (\cref{appx:comparison_to_gfm}). \item \textbf{Scalable parameterization:} We propose $x_1$-prediction for manifold flow maps, where the network predicts a manifold-valued endpoint rather than a tangent vector.
 In our experiments, $x_1$-prediction performs comparably or better than $v$-prediction and scales well to high dimensions (up to $D=2048$), making it compatible with existing scientific architectures that output manifold-valued points.
 We identify that the best combination for stable training on high-dimensional manifolds is the semigroup objective with $x_1$-prediction. \item \textbf{Applications in scientific design:} Recent works have generalized consistency models \citep{cheng2025riemannian} and flow-map learning \citep{davis2025generalised} to manifolds, but validation remains limited to low-dimensional benchmarks ($\mathbb{S}^2$, $\mathrm{SO}(3)$, torsion angles).
 We demonstrate that \method{} can scale to real scientific tasks, showing that few-step generation is viable in high dimensions.
 On DNA promoter design (simplex in $\mathbb{R}^{1024 \times 4}$) and protein backbone generation ($\mathrm{SE}(3)^N$ with $N$ up to 128), \method{} matches the performance of the state-of-the-art multi-step generative models~\citep{yim2023fast, davis2024fisher} with up to $10\times$ fewer function evaluations.
 We further demonstrate reward-guided generation via reward look-ahead, which has not been previously shown on manifolds. \end{enumerate}